 Disability Action works to ensure that people with disabilities attain their full rights as citizens, by supporting inclusion, influencing Government policy and changing attitudes in partnership with disabled people.

-Davy Jackson, Road Safe NI, said: “We’ve had a great response to the awards over the last three years and we now look forward to emulating that with our 2018 nominees.
+Davy Jackson, Road Safe NI, said: “We were delighted with the outstanding success and feedback received from the Awards over the last three years and we now look forward to emulating that with our 2018 nominees.

 “It is vitally important that we properly recognise the hard work and commitment that goes into helping keep our roads safe.”